sbelharbi/zero-shot-m-llm-bah-prediction/README.md

 ## Citation:
 ```
 @inproceedings{gonzalez-25-bah,
-  title={{BAH} Dataset for Ambivalence/Hesitancy Recognition in Videos for Behavioural Change},
+  title={{BAH} Dataset for Ambivalence/Hesitancy Recognition in Videos for Digital Behavioural Change},
   author={González-González, M. and Belharbi, S. and Zeeshan, M. O. and
     Sharafi, M. and Aslam, M. H and Pedersoli, M. and Koerich, A. L. and
     Bacon, S. L. and Granger, E.},